Togohogo1-Archive/joshgone-music/docs/basic.md

 ## Overview

 The table below summarizes all the commands for basic bot usage.
-Click on any of them for more details, including special use cases, caveats, etx.
+Click on any of them for more details, including special use cases, caveats, etc.

 | Command with Arguments[^1] | Aliases | Cooldown | Description |
 |-|-|-|-|